-Stock market today: Global shares slip ahead of earnings
+Stock market today: Wall Street follows global markets down

-TOKYO (AP) — Global shares mostly declined Wednesday, as investors took a wait-and-see stance ahead of earnings reports and possible moves by central banks.
+Tesla shares tumbled about 2% before the bell Wednesday after Elon Musk’s electric car company cut prices again.
+It’s the fourth time this year that Tesla has slashed prices to spur sales and chase shifting U.S. tax credits for electric vehicles.
+Shares in the Austin, Texas automaker have fallen almost 50% in the past 12 months.

+With larger, so-called “too-big-to-fail” banks mostly posting strong earnings in recent days, attention now turns to reporting by smaller, regional banks such as KeyCorp and Zions Bancorp.
+Their stocks took a hit last month following the second- and third-largest U.S. bank failures in history.

-The price of food in the U.K. rose at the fastest pace in 45 years last month, keeping inflation above 10% for a seventh straight month amid a cost-of-living crisis that has fueled a wave of strikes by government workers.
+A report Wednesday showed that the price of food in the U.K. rose at the fastest pace in 45 years last month, keeping inflation above 10% for a seventh straight month amid a cost-of-living crisis that has fueled a wave of strikes by government workers.

 The 10.1% figure was slightly below the previous month’s 10.4%, but still shows the British government and Bank of England are struggling to prevent price increases triggered by Russia’s invasion of Ukraine from becoming embedded in the economy.